MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 # Microsoft Search in Bing and Office 365 ProPlus

-Starting with Version 2002 of Office 365 ProPlus, an extension for Microsoft Search in Bing will be installed that makes Bing the default search engine for the Google Chrome web browser only on devices in certain [locations](#which-locations-will-receive-microsoft-search-in-bing-with-office-365-proplus).
+Starting with Version 2002 of Office 365 ProPlus, an extension for Microsoft Search in Bing will be installed that makes Bing the default search engine for the Google Chrome web browser only on devices in a limited number of [locations](#which-locations-will-receive-microsoft-search-in-bing-with-office-365-proplus).
 This extension will be installed with new installations of Office 365 ProPlus or when existing installations of Office 365 ProPlus are updated.

 If you don't want the extension installed, [follow these steps](#how-to-exclude-the-extension-for-microsoft-search-in-bing-from-being-installed).
 Also, if Bing is already the default search engine, the extension doesn't get installed.